A world pioneering inclusive orchestra

 The National Open Youth Orchestra’s sound innovatively blends acoustic, electronic and accessible instruments.
 Some are not traditionally found in orchestras, such as the electric guitar or the accordion.
 Others are unfamiliar, such as the LinnStrument, the Seaboard RISE or the Clarion, which some musicians play with eye or head movement.

 The orchestra changes every year, with up to twenty young musicians coming together to present a broad programme of contemporary classical music.
-All come through the ranks of five regional NOYO Ensembles run in London, Bristol, Bournemouth, Birmingham and Cardiff in partnership with leading arts organisations.
+All come through the ranks of five Regional NOYO Ensembles run in London, Bristol, Bournemouth, Birmingham and Cardiff in partnership with leading arts organisations.

 The National Open Youth Orchestra collaborates with cutting-edge composers.
 Back in 2018, our first commission, ‘The Umbrella’ by Liam Taylor-West won an Ivors Composer Award.
 This year, we will premiere ‘Elements’ by Alexandra Hamilton-Ayres – beautiful new music that speaks of the climate emergency, a topic musicians deeply care about.